Jimut123/wisp/README.md

 We have used python3 for building the software from scratch which includes many libraries.
 We have also used tkinter to build the custom-made GUI.
 It uses folium to plot the cluster in map, and foursquare API to collect the updated data for cleaning and then plotting.

+## Credentials

+Make an account in [Foursquare](https://foursquare.com/) to get the key and ID, which is used for this application to fetch the data.

 ## Installation

 ```